 The demand package will also include important documentation, including:

-- Copies of your medical bills and records that evidence the treatment that you received for your closed head injury
+- Copies of your medical bills and records that evidence the treatment that you received

 - Copies of your lost wage documentation that shows the number of days that you missed from work as a result of your accident and related injuries—as well as the income you lost from not working